 Research that is conducted as an equal partnership between traditionally trained "experts" and members of a community.
 In CBPR projects, the community participates fully in all aspects of the research process.
 CBPR projects start with the community.
-(Wikipedia)
+(Wikipedia description of CBPR)

 Community Food Assessment (CFA)

 A collaborative and participatory process that systematically examines a broad range of community food issues and assets, so as to inform change actions to make the community more food secure."
-From: What's Cooking in Your Food System: A Guide to Community Food Assessment.
+From (now defunct) Community Food Security Coalition (CFSC) publication What's Cooking in Your Food System: A Guide to Community Food Assessment.

 Community Food Security (CFS)

-A condition in which all community residents obtain a safe, culturally acceptable, nutritionally adequate diet through a sustainable food system that maximizes community self-reliance, social justice, and democratic decision-making (WHY Food Security Learning Center).
+A condition in which all community residents obtain a safe, culturally acceptable, nutritionally adequate diet through a sustainable food system that maximizes community self-reliance, social justice, and democratic decision-making (WhyHunger).